Natural Remedies for Carpal Tunnel Syndrome

 Think there’s no hope for recovering from carpal tunnel syndrome using natural strategies?
 Well, turns out there are several natural things we can do to reduce pain and increase motion.
-Yes.
-Several natural strategies including flaxseed oil, alpha-lipoic acid and curcumin.
+Natural strategies for carpal tunnel include flaxseed oil, alpha-lipoic acid and curcumin.

 Let’s look at the scientific evidence for these natural hacks for carpal tunnel.